 We guarantee a crisp print and will replace any prints damaged in transit.

-Our - Earth Photographys are made from 30 cm multi-spectral imagery (geek speak!) which means that you'll get an unbelievably high-resolution print.
-All of our - Earth Photographys are an un-tiled snapshot from space capturing a single moment in time revealing the planets surface as would be seen in orbit.
+Our Fine Art is made from 30 cm multi-spectral imagery (geek speak!) which means that you'll get an unbelievably high-resolution print.
+Each photograph is an un-tiled snapshot from space capturing a single moment in time revealing the planets surface as would be seen in orbit.
 These prints give you a glimpse into an astronauts daily office views.

 Other features include: